 - You are involved with or have separated from a jealous, possessive, or abusive significant other.
 GPS devices, audio bugs, and hidden cameras as well as apps for digital device are used more and more in situations where someone feels the need to control or abuse their partner.
 These devices create a dangerous situation for the victim.

 If You Think You’re Being Spied On, Follow These Steps

 If you live in New Hampshire and think someone may be spying on you, take the following steps:

-- Do not change your routine too much.
+- Don’t change your routine too much.
 Changing your routine up could act as an indicator that you know something is wrong.
 The person who planted the devices may try to remove them and plant them at a later time.

-- Do not talk to anyone about it.
+- Don’t talk to anyone about it.
 Talking to anyone about it is dangerous because you don’t know how many devices there are or where they may be placed.
 You have no way of knowing who may be involved.
 If the perpetrator is alerted, they may remove them and plant them again at another time.
-Then, you’re right back to square one.
+Then, you are right back to square one.

 - Get to a safe place, use a safe phone, and call Spy Catchers ay 1-800-373-8726.
 We provide free estimates in New Hampshire.
 Our professionals can sweep your home, office, and vehicles to help you get back your peace of mind.